 On the heels of its GLAAD Media Award win earlier this month, “Steven Universe” has racked up another award, this time a Peabody.
 Meanwhile, “Sesame Street” won an institutional

 A look at the major trends in 1990s TV cartoons.

 A look at anniversary celebrations for animated cartoons and comics.

 The past week or so has seen a large amount of discussion online about the initial announcement of, and artwork for, the newest reboot of an old cartoon franchise: “Thundercats.”
 The

 A year ago, Turner and Warner Bros. announced that they were launching a new streaming service for Boomerang, the sister channel to Cartoon Network that specializes in airing older material (the Hanna-Barbera library,

-This week’s minorities in cartoons entry is “Class of 3000,” an animated series that ran on Cartoon Network in 2006.
+This week’s minorities in cartoons entry is “Class of 3000,” an animated series that debuted on Cartoon Network in 2006.
 Andre 3000, a member of the hip hop group

 Most animated children’s TV cartoons these days tend to star either children or teenagers.
 Presumably, it’s to make the protagonists more relatable to kids watching at home.
 Amplifying this